michaelbeaumont/k8rn/README.md

   - Note this depends on clients failing over between DNS records because only one of the nodes will have Envoy gateway running.
 But this seems to work from my testing
   - Otherwise Envoy can be deployed as a `DaemonSet`

+### External services

+Some services are running on a different server in the tailnet and a `Service` with a manually managed `EndpointSlice` handles forwarding the traffic.